-Top 50 Best Free Downloadable PC Games - Gameranx
+Top 58 Best Free PC Games Available Now - Gameranx

 #29 Hyper Scape

-Hyper Scape is a free-to-play FPS set in the future of 2054 where players must battle it out in Neo-Arcadia.
-Visually, the game looks similar to several futuristic settings we’ve seen before such as Overwatch, but the gameplay is incredibly fast.
-With several teams dropping into the map, the game shrinks down slightly different than what we’re used to seeing.
-Rather than being a standard circle that closes in on players, random sections of the city will start to glitch and remove off the map, forcing you to leave.
+Hyper Scape is a free-to-play FPS title set in 2054 in which players must battle it out in Neo-Arcadia.
+Visually, the game has a similar setting to Overwatch, and the gameplay is incredibly fast.
+With several teams dropping into the map, the game begins to shrink down.
+Rather than being a standard circle that closes in on players, random sections of the city will start to glitch and eventually be erased off the map, forcing you to leave.

-Gameplay is very fast with players having to quickly move around the map, take out opponents, use a range of different abilities such as crafting up a large wall barrier, and of course aiding your teammates.
-Similar to other games, if a teammate happens to lose its life, they will be able to maneuver around the map to respawn points for another living player to revive them.
-Another interesting aspect is that this game is focused around streaming where viewers can vote on different in-game events such as low gravity or offering infinite ammo for a duration of time.
+If a teammate happens to lose their life, they will be able to maneuver around the map to respawn points for another living player to revive them.
+Another interesting aspect is that this game is focused on streaming–viewers can vote on different in-game events such as low gravity or offering infinite ammo for a duration of time.

 #28 Valorant

-Valorant is a new game as it just came out in 2020 for the PC platform.
-Developed by Riot Games, who you may be familiar with from their hit MOBA title, League of Legends, comes a brand new team-based tactical FPS for players to enjoy right now.
-This game is often considered a blend of CSGO and Overwatch.
-Overall, the game focuses on team objectives and fast-paced along with high-precision gunplay much to the likes of CSGO.
+Valorant launched in 2020 for PC.
+Developed by Riot Games, also responsible for the hit MOBA title League of Legends, this team-based tactical FPS is often called a blend of CSGO and Overwatch.
+The game focuses on team objectives and fast-paced movement along with high-precision gunplay.
 There’s a lot of working with your team and quickly taking shots at the enemy.
-However, the big change-up in this game that may have players interested in the roster of heroes available.
-Each hero has their own unique ability and attributes although the game doesn’t allow players to spam powers the entire time.
-A big focus is centered around being an FPS but over the course of a few rounds, players will be able to build up their hero powers to help make a big move during the game.
+The game has a large roster of heroes available, and each hero has their own unique ability and attributes.
+You’ve likely seen streamers getting addicted to this one.
+It’s a blast.

 #27 Realm Royale

-There’s no getting around that there are a lot of battle royale titles available in the market.
-However, if you’re wanting something a bit different and lighthearted then Realm Royale may be worth checking out.
-In a lot of ways, it’s similar to Fortnite and Creative Destruction, but without the building element.
-Instead, it’s a focus on just outlasting everyone else while searching for different unique power-ups and weapons.

-You’ll even find that there is a class-based system attached where you’ll receive different unique abilities.
-Recent reviews have been rather positive and while there is the usual battle pass to purchase for different goods, you can enjoy the game fully for free without being at a disadvantage.
+The market is flooded with battle royale titles, but if you’re wanting something a bit different and more lighthearted, Realm Royale may be worth checking out.
+In a lot of ways, it’s similar to Fortnite and Creative Destruction but without the building element.
+Instead, players must focus on outlasting everyone else while searching for different unique power-ups and weapons.
+Recent reviews have been rather positive and while there is the usual battle pass to purchase for different goods, you can enjoy the game for free without being at a disadvantage.

 #26 Dauntless